 This means it has rotational symmetry order 5.

 If a shape can be rotated 360\degree and only looks the same when it is back at its original position, then it has rotational symmetry order 1.

-The rotational symmetry of common shapes is shown below.
+The rotational symmetry and lines of symmetry of common shapes is shown below.

 Many shapes have no lines of symmetry at all, like the triangle shown below.

-So, we can conclude that some triangles are symmetrical whilst some are not, this is true of other shapes as well.
+So, we can conclude that some triangles are symmetrical whilst others are not.

 The trapezium on the left has 1 line of symmetry, whilst the trapezium on the right has none.